navyabansaltech/navyabansaltech/README.md

-- 👋 Hi, I’m @navyabansaltech
+- 👋 Hey there, I’m Navya Bansal
-- 👀 I’m interested in programming and music,these two things help me through it all
+- 👀 I’m interested in programming, medication and aviation, these three bring the best out of me!!!
-- 🌱 I’m currently learning programming with javascript and python
+- 🌱 I’m currently a Javascript Developer
-- 💞️ I’m looking to collaborate on im still learning so i can't collaborate but once im done learning,i will
+- 📫 You can reach out to me at navyabansal1122@gmail.com or on instagram @navyaa152
-- 📫 How to reach me @_persona_favorita is my instagram
+- i'm currently learning React.js and Node.js

 <!---
 navyabansaltech/navyabansaltech is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.